rainihelmstadter/rainihelmstadter/urban_greenspace.md

 # Urban Greenspace and Depression Prevalence in Chicago, IL

 ## Introduction
 For this project, I investigated the relationship between urban greenspace and depression prevalence in Chicago, IL.
-Urban greenspaces are widely known to have a variety of impacts on public health outcomes, from _____ to _______ to ________ (add sources here).
+Urban greenspaces are widely known to have a variety of impacts on public health outcomes, from mortality to heart rate and mood (Kondo et al. 2018).
 In a previous project, I have investigated how greenspace influenced asthma rates in Chicago.
 For this project, I was interested in investigating how greenspaces influence mental health outcomes, rather than physical health outcomes.
 Specifically, I investigated depression rates.
 Common treatment recommendations for depression can include regular exercise and interaction with nature; access to greenspace could obviously impact these treatments.
-Previous studies have investigated this topic. ____ found ______; ______ found _______.
+In addition, greenspaces are often unfairly distributed across cities due to histories of redlining and inadequate funding.
+Typically, neighborhoods with less greenspace are home to marginalized, lower-income communities.
+According to the CDC, depression rates [are much higher](https://www.cdc.gov/nchs/products/databriefs/db527.htm) in lower-income communities.
+The relationship between greenspace and depression might be a fruitful place to investigate.

-Greenspaces are often unfairly distributed across cities due to histories of redlining and inadequate funding.
-Typically, neighborhoods with less greenspace are home to marginalized communities.
+Previous studies have investigated this topic.
+[Yi et al. 2025](https://doi.org/10.1016/j.envint.2025.109429) found that areas with trees and grass were associated with lower rates of depression; however, [Kondo et al. 2018](https://doi.org/10.3390/ijerph15030445) did not find a clear link between urban greenspace and depression rates.

 <embed type="text/html" src="./projects/urban_greenspace/chicago_depression_chloropleth.html" width="600" height="600">
 This chloropleth plot shows depression rates per census tract in Chicago.